l3nz/articache/README.md

-# articache
+# MArtCache - Multiple Artifact Cache

-A cache for JAR artifacts
+A cache for JAR artifacts.